shinji-takahashi/data-science-salary-analysis/README.md

 #### Employment Type

-* Employment type is **not statistically significant** in the final regression model.
+* While simple mean comparisons suggest salary differences across employment types, employment type is **not statistically significant** in the regression model, likely due to the very small number of non–full-time observations.

 #### Company Size